ejejosh/k8s-mongo-express/README.md

 # Simply Mongo Express deployment
-## This deplyment uses Mongo-Express frontend and mongoDB for database
+## This deploys official Mongo-Express and mongoDB images in kubernetes cluster.